 Hamblins, 154 Avonvale Rd, Barton Hill, Bristol BS5 9RX

-5. Blue Fish
+8. Blue Fish

-Blue Fish is one of the newer traditional fish and chip shops in Bristol, but already is one of the best-rated on Google.
+Blue Fish is one of the newer traditional fish and chip shops in Bristol, but is already one of the best-rated on Google.
 Head out to Westbury On Trym, where it’s serving freshly cooked and locally sourced fish with crispy golden batter.

 Blue Fish, 69 High St, Bristol BS9 3ED

-6-7.
+9-10.
 Clifton Village Fish Bar/Stoke Bishop Fish Bar

 This chippy is a cult fave among Clifton dwellers.
 Their fresh, traditional fish and chips have locals drooling.
 Bristolians travel from far and wide for just a taste of their crispy batter then head to Clifton Downs to tuck in with the iconic bridge in view.